codeaudit/SayKitSDK/Tour/00-intro.md

 # SayKit Tour

 > Welcome to the developer preview tour!
-We'll be fleshing out this document and including more extensive developer guides as we prepare this developer preview for release.
+We'll be fleshing out this document and including more extensive developer guides as we prepare this developer preview for full public release.
 >
 > For now, enjoy your tour, and feel free to drop us a line to let us know what you think.